 The space below the diagonal is cut by a horizontal highway.
 Below this highway 6 unpainted knife-blade shapes rise into a black background.
 Alternatively (foreground/background reversal), one can envision six elongated right triangles with curved hypotenuses dropping down in an unpainted surface, like stalactites.
 The residual space below the diagonal, but above the horizontal highway, is a solid red right triangle, with a smaller, unpainted, triangle at its center.
 This is the second of two red elements in the pot’s design.

 I’ve been a bit intimidated trying to verbally describe the design in bowl 2021-08.
 Although I’ve tried to describe the designs on the three panels clearly, the layout and designs are so complex that a simple presentation is not possible.
 My difficulty, however, says something substantive about Rondina’s talent.
-Even on a jar made about two years after she began painting clay, her designs are far more controlled, complex and integrated than is seen on the typical Hopi pot.
+Even on a jar made about five years after she began painting clay, her designs are far more controlled, complex and integrated than is seen on the typical Hopi pot.

 For example, the 10 framing lines above and below the design panel waver just slightly, but remain distinct and controlled.
 Repetitively drawing such lines around the circumference of the pot with such exactitude is impressive.
 Viewed at an angle, the black rim and parallel framing lines below add a calm and ordered sensibility that contrasts with the intense panel of designs below.
 The effect is like a calming mat around a busy print.
 Without such framing the design might explode off the jar.